ripred/unoq-balancer-brick-bot/README.md

   ssh "$UNOQ_HOST" "uname -a"

 If this fails, fix networking or the board name first.
+If `.local` doesn’t resolve on your network, use the board’s IP address instead.

 ---